The Trusted Kernel

 The verum audit --framework-axioms gate enumerates every

-implicit framework dependency.
+framework dependency.

-@framework.
-The discipline ensures auditors can enumerate
+The discipline ensures auditors can enumerate the project's

 8. The codegen-attestation layer